Generic top-level domain: New gTLD Next Round 2026

-ICANN has been gearing to roll out the subsequent round of New gTLD expansion but opening the second round of New gTLD Application window in April 2026.
-The first draft of Applicant Guidebook is published on 30 May 2025 and is currently accepting public comments.
-The application fee is set to be $227,000 per top level domain.
-This time ICANN also opened up Applicant Support Program to support organizations and communities which are in need of financial support to apply for New gTLD.
-The application window to apply for financial support closes on 19th November 2025.
+ICANN has been preparing to roll out the subsequent round of New gTLD expansion but expected to open the second round of New gTLD Application window on 30 April 2026.
+The first draft of Applicant Guidebook was published on 30 May 2025 and the board had adopted the Applicant Guidebook during ICANN84 Dublin event.

+In November 2024, ICANN opened up Applicant Support Program to support organizations and communities which are in need of financial support to apply for New gTLD.
+The application window to apply for financial support closed in December 2025, after being extended from November of the same year.
 ICANN has also mandated applicants to choose a registry backend service provider from ICANN's accredited RSP list which is expected to be published in early 2026.

+ICANN released the Applicant Guide Book and other resources in December 2025.